Raiffeisen Rio Review 2023: Pros & Cons

 Conclusion

-On top of that, this service is only available to customers of Raiffeisen bank.
-I would not recommend anybody open a Raiffeisen bank account to invest with Rio, and I would not even recommend existing Raiffeisen customers to invest with Rio either.
+Furthermore, this service is only available to Raiffeisen Bank customers.
+I would not recommend opening a Raiffeisen bank account to invest with Rio, and I would not recommend existing Raiffeisen customers invest with Rio either.

-If you are looking for a similar service, I have talked about several Swiss Robo-advisors.
+If you want a similar service, I have talked about several Swiss Robo-advisors.

 What about you?
 What do you think about Raiffeisen Rio?